-Do You Absolutely Need A Book Agent To Get Your Book Published?
+Do You Need an Agent to Get Your Book Published?

 Plus, book agents perform a number of valuable functions besides sales.
 Established and vetted book agents bring a variety of specialized skills and knowledge to your book publishing experience.
-The best agents will represent you throughout the sales process, and during the contract negotiations with the publisher — and then advocate for you at critical junctures during the publication process (because your bottom line affects their bottom line).
+The best agents will represent you throughout the sales process and during the contract negotiations with the publisher.
+They will also advocate for you at critical junctures during the publication process because your bottom line affects their bottom line.